 - Los lavaderos públicos, public washbasins provide less distractions than being at home doing the laundry.

 - At the lavaderos públicos, public washbasins the temperatures are cooler and thus more comfortable.

 - Los lavaderos públicos, public washbasins are my only choice since I do not have running water at home.

 This morning Kwallek asked the following questions:

 Things that matter with water wells: what are they casing off the bore with, is it cased all the way to the water table, is it potable the way it comes out of the ground, what is the recovery rate, how deep is the water and depth or thickness of the water table.

-And tonight we already have the answers, thanks to Ted from Wells of Hope.
+And tonight we already have the answers, thanks to.